spatie/laravel-notification-log/README.md

 $sentNotifications = $user->loggedNotifications();
 ```

-In a view you could write this:
+In a view, you could write this:

 ```blade
 <ul>